codexguajil/FTS_LandPage/site/content/about-us/_index.md

 main:
   heading: Professional, Accountable, and Honest
   description: >
-    As a comprehensive tree company, Flores Tree Services adheres strictly to ANSI and OSHA guidelines when performing climbing and felling operations.
+    As a comprehensive tree company, Flores Tree Service adheres strictly to ANSI and OSHA guidelines when performing climbing and felling operations.
 Our team employs established rigging techniques using meticulously maintained ropes and equipment.
   image1:
     alt: A stump sees its last days
     image: /img/IMG_3878.jpg